14.5.1 Minimizing alteration of aquatic ecosystems (plan)

 Furthermore, the Institute of Marine Affairs and Technology at NCKU has initiated the research project titled "Adsorption of Microplastics and Persistent Organic Pollutants in Various Matrices of the Marine Food Chain" this year.
 This research facilitates the development of more effective conservation and management strategies, ensuring the stability and sustainability of aquatic ecosystems.

-- Link 2: Waste liquid classification steps of laboratory, published by the Center for Occupational Safety and Health and Environmental Protection
+Waste liquid classification steps of laboratory, published by Center for Occupational Safety and Health and Environmental Protection